 Becky explains that all of the goat breeds have unique characteristics that make them a good fit for the farm: “Our Saanens are our big milk producer, and are so sweet and loving.
 Our LaManchas are also a good milking breed and are very organized when it comes to the milking routine.
 People do not give goats enough credit for being the smart, gentle, loving creatures that they are.
 They each have individual personalities and are a very social animal.”

+Becky’s laying hens are also well-adapted to pasture-based management, and roam and forage naturally, resulting in high quality, tasty eggs that are prized by Becky’s loyal customers.
 Becky says that the most important aspect of farming is her animals’ well-being.
 Gaining AWA-certification was a way to show her customers the high level of care she provides.
-In addition to her AWA dairy goats, she also raises Spotted Saddle horses and Australian Shepherd dogs.
 Her future plans include hosting farm tours to help people get better acquainted with farm animals.

-Goat dairy products from Crescent Moon Farm and Goat Dairy are available directly from the farm or at area farmers’ markets, retailers, and local buying clubs.
+Goat dairy products and eggs from Crescent Moon Farm and Goat Dairy are available directly from the farm or at area farmers’ markets, retailers, and local buying clubs.
 Visit www.crescentmoonfarms.com for details.